Sélectionne les dates de voyage pour voir les prix

 Duties:

-Sodwana Bay is a small rural town that borders the pristine world heritage site known as the iSimangaliso Wetland Park.
+Sodwana Bay is a small rural town bordering the pristine world heritage site, the iSimangaliso Wetland Park.

 The park includes South Africa's largest coastal Marine Protected Area, spanning 280 km of coastline, and is one of the top ten dive destinations in the world.
-The coral reefs contain over 1 200 species of fish as well as a variety of underwater seascapes and marine megafauna.
+The coral reefs contain over 1,200 species of fish, various underwater seascapes, and marine megafauna.
 The warm tropical waters (20-27C, 60-80F) year-round and good visibility make for awesome research conditions!

-Sodwana Bay is also a short drive from a selection of Big 5 Game Reserves which you will visit on your days off.
+Sodwana Bay is also a short drive from several Big 5 Game Reserves, which you will visit on your days off.

 “The wetland park must be the only place on the globe where the world’s oldest land mammal (the rhinoceros) and the world’s biggest land mammal (the elephant) share an ecosystem with the world’s oldest fish (the coelacanth) and the world’s biggest marine mammal (the whale).”
 Nelson Mandela 2001.

-Your days will be divided into land days and ocean days, depending on weather conditions.
+Depending on weather conditions, your days will be divided into land and ocean days.

 If we are unable to go to sea due to inclement weather we conduct theory sessions in our auditorium using graphics, videos, and models to enhance your theoretical understanding of sharks.
 Interns and volunteers use this opportunity to ask questions and discuss prevalent conservation topics.

-We also use this time to conduct various examinations of the shark and ray specimens we have preserved, either frozen, dried, or in solution.
+We also use this time to conduct various examinations of the shark and ray specimens we have preserved.
 These specimens enable participants to get a feel of the various anatomical features of each animal.

 1. The most popular free-time activity is a day trip to the Hluhluwe Umfolozi Game Reserve.
 The park is home to Africa's big five: elephant, rhinoceros (black/hook-lipped and white/square-lipped), Cape buffalo, lion, and leopard.